pink0D/M5Bluepad/README.md

 # License & credits
 - M5Bluepad is open source and licensed under the MIT License
 - Bluepad32, on which the M5Bluepad greatly depends, is also open source, licensed under Apache 2.
-- However, Bluepad32 depends on the [BTstack](https://github.com/bluekitchen/btstack) made by BlueKitchen GmbH.
+Bluepad32 depends on the [BTstack](https://github.com/bluekitchen/btstack) made by BlueKitchen GmbH.
 BTStack is free to use for personal open source projects, but commercial for other uses
 - Mould King BLE protocol was originally implemented by **[@J0EK3R](https://github.com/J0EK3R)** and **[@vicocz](https://github.com/vicocz)** in [brickcontroller2](https://github.com/vicocz/brickcontroller2)

 # Contacts